 Section 108(b) of the Comprehensive Environmental Response, Compensation, and Liability Act, also known as Superfund, provides EPA certain regulatory authorities concerning financial responsibility requirements.
 It addresses the promulgation of regulations that require classes of facilities to establish and maintain evidence of financial responsibility consistent with the degree and duration of risk associated with the production, transportation, treatment, storage, or disposal of hazardous substances.

-EPA is under a court-ordered deadline to take final action on the first proposal, which is for the electric power industry, by December 2, 2020.
-The Agency is also working toward court-ordered deadlines for rulemakings addressing CERCLA 108(b) financial responsibility for two additional industries: Chemical Manufacturing and Petroleum and Coal Products Manufacturing.
+In addition to the electric power industry proposal, the Agency is working toward court-ordered deadlines for rulemakings addressing CERCLA 108(b) financial responsibility for two additional industries: Chemical Manufacturing and Petroleum and Coal Products Manufacturing.